gvwilson/thirdbit/src/fiction/iffy/index.md

 The railgun on the pier spun a hundred and eighty degrees.
 *Crack!*
-A jacketed steel slug hit one of the Marines squarely in the chest, throwing his suddenly lifeless body back ten meters.
+A jacketed steel slug hit one of the Marines squarely in the chest, throwing his suddenly lifeless body back to knock the railgun's packing case into the water.
 The other Marine jerked from side to side as her exoskeleton's defenses took control.
 The railgun tracked her,
 twitching left left left right left right *crack!*